is sponsored by the Maxine Platzer Lynn Women’s Center

 at UVA.
 It is an award-winning, nationally acclaimed magazine for thinking young women at UVA and beyond.
 After trying on several looks—from a photocopied newsletter for the UVA Women’s Studies Program to a national journal for women — Iris

-With the support of Women’s Center staff, UVA students generate ideas, conduct research and interviews, compile media, and ultimately write and edit articles, sharing their insights and contributing to Iris on topics they believe are relevant and important for women at the University of Virginia.
+The mission of Iris is not only to showcase women’s achievements at the University, in support of the women’s community and in conjunction with the Center’s mission to create change, but to also underscore the relevance of women’s issues.
 While you'd likely deduce as much, we'll state here for the record that the opinions expressed in Iris are not necessarily those of the students, faculty, staff or administration of the University of Virginia.

 Enjoy this site as a space for articles, essays and interviews by and about women who are inspired, brilliant, and bravely forging new paths to success.
 You can also find copies of our semi-annual print edition around Grounds.
 And stop by the Women’s Center to read archival print copies from every era of Iris.

 The round membrane of the eye: